Schengen Information System (SIS)

 - (covert) collection and transfer of information on persons or objects

-- (expected from the end of 2021) Enforcement of return decisions against third-country nationals
+- (expected from mid 2022) Enforcement of return decisions against third-country nationals

 - Objects for seizure or use as evidence , e.g. cars, identification documents